 7. Sexual harassment.

-When the manager calls you into his office to get him some documents, only for him to grab your tits, spank your a$$, or try to kiss you forcefully.
+When the manager calls you into his office to get him some documents, only for him to grab and spank you forcefully.
 But you have to keep silent about all that and fake it like nothing really happened, for you to survive.

 An employer will want you to do a certain task, maybe attend an event at the expense of your pocket only for him to refund you half of what you incurred.
 You know you can’t sue him.
 Some don’t care how you will get to perform that task all they care about is your delivery.
 You being new in the company grants you no right to ask for more than what the employer is willing to give you.
 You are at his mercy.